GPT Understands, Too: Method

+In the aforementioned framework, we employ a mapping function $f$ to map trainable embeddings $\{P_i\}$ to model inputs $\{h_i\}$.
+The intuition is that by using a mapping function, it is more convenient to model the dependency between different prompt embeddings, compared to using independent learnable embeddings.
+In our implementation, we use a lightweight neural network to formulate the function $f$.
+Specifically, we experiment with using long short-term memory (LSTM) networks, multi-layer perceptrons (MLPs), and the identity mapping function in Section \ref{sec:exp}.

-In light of the challenges, in the \solution we propose to also model the $h_i$ as a sequence using a prompt encoder consists of a very lite neural network that can solve the discreteness and association problems.
-And in practice, we choose a bidirectional long-short term memory networks (LSTM), with a ReLU activated two-layer multilayer perceptron (MLP) to encourage discreteness.
+\hide{And in practice, we choose a bidirectional LSTM, with a ReLU activated two-layer MLP to encourage discreteness.
 Formally speaking, the real input embeddings $h^\prime_i$ to the language model $\mathcal{M}$ is derived from

-Though the LSTM head's use indeed adds some parameters to the training of continuous prompts, the LSTM head is several magnitude orders smaller than the pre-trained model.
-Moreover, in the inference, we only need the output embedding $h$ and can discard the LSTM head.

-Besides, we also find that adding few anchor tokens helps some NLU tasks in the SuperGLUE benchmark.
-For instance, for RTE task, the token ``?'' within prompt template ``[PRE][prompt tokens][HYP]?[prompt tokens][MASK]'' is specially added as an anchor token and affects the performance a lot.
-Usually such anchor words characterize each component, where in this case ``?'' indicate that ``[HYP]'' acts as an interrogation part.